beyretb/AnimalAI-Olympics/examples/README.md

 ### Using the Gym interface

-Run `python trainDopamine.py` to run Rainbow a single agent using the Gym interface and Dopamine.
-The default Gym implementation does not support multiple agents and it might therefore be much slower to train on.
-We plan on adapting our library to allow for this feature while still being compatible with baselines.
+Run `python trainDopamine.py` to run Rainbow, a single agent using the Gym interface and Dopamine.